Daniel009891/brilliant-blackjack/README.md

 ### Codes

-*
+* The code used for the typing input and typing print was taken from [101 computing.net](https://www.101computing.net/python-typing-text-effect/)

+### Libraries

+* Random - has been used to generate random cards for the user and computer, it has also been used to randomly select whether the computer twists or sticks using a range based on total score of cards.
+The random feature was implemented by researching it on [Python for beginners](https://www.pythonforbeginners.com/random/how-to-use-the-random-module-in-python)

+* pyfiglet - Has been used to create a bold decorative text for certain print statements within the project, this adds to the user experience and is visually appealing.
+The pyfiglet feature was implemented by researching it on [Java T point](https://www.javatpoint.com/python-pyfiglet-module)

+* Time - has been used to add a sleep time in certain parts of the project to give the appearance of loading before a statement of input is shown to the user.
+The Time feature was implemented by researching it on [Python](https://docs.python.org/3/library/time.html)

+* Sys - has been used to allow the game to end when the user selects a certain option within the game when prompted to.
+The Time feature was implemented by researching it on [Python](https://docs.python.org/3/library/sys.html)

 ## Acknowledgements

 This website was created as a portfolio 1 project for the Full Stack Software Development course at [Code Institute](https://codeinstitute.net/ie/).
 I would like to thank my mentor, [Harry Dhillon](https://github.com/Harry-Leepz), for the guidance and encouragement given throughout the project.
-Following his valuable feedback and advice, the website has been refined to be more intuitive and it has improved the overall user experience.
+Following his valuable feedback and advice, the project has been refined to be more intuitive and it has improved the overall user experience.

-I would also like to thank the slack community at Code institute, the issues with functio
+I would also like to thank the slack community at Code institute, for help and guidence with some issues I faced.